pabloripoll/docker-wordpress-6-4-php-fpm/README.md

 WORDPRESS database has been installed.
 ```

-This repository comes with an initialized .sql with a main admin user:
+This repository comes with an initialized .sql with a main database user.
+See [.env.example](.env.example)
-- User: admin
-- Password: 123456

 ### DB Replace